tramitit/guides/en/france/asylum_application.md

 ---
-title: "Asylum application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: "Asylum Application in France"
+- France
+date: '2024-06-07'
-description: "Step-by-step guide on how to apply for Asylum in France"
+description: Learn how to apply for asylum in France if you fear persecution in your home country.
+Follow the procedure, required documents, and get legal advice for free.
 draft: false
+meta_title: 'Asylum Application Process in France: Procedure & Required Documents'
+title: 'Asylum Application Process in France: Procedure & Required Documents'
-translationKey: "france-asylum_application"
+translationKey: france-asylum_application
 ---

 ## Description
 ### What is it?